spatialthoughts/qgis-tutorials/source/docs/3/animating_time_series.rst

   .. image:: /static/3/animating_time_series/images/17.png
       :align: center

 18. Now let’s create an animated GIF from these images.
 There are many options for creating animations from individual image frames.
-I like `ezgif <http://ezgif.com>`_ for an easy and online tool.
-Visit the site and click Choose Files and select all the .png files.
-You may want to sort the images by Type to allow easy bulk selection of only .png files.
-Once selected, click the Upload and make a GIF! button.
+I like `ezgif <https://ezgif.com/maker>`_ for an easy and online tool.
+Visit the site and click :guilabel:`Choose Files` and select all the .png files.
+Once selected, click the :guilabel:`Upload and make a GIF!` button.
+Once created, you can download the GIF using the :guilabel:`Save` button.

   .. image:: /static/3/animating_time_series/images/18.gif
       :align: center